Asenath

-Asenath's importance is related to the birth of her two sons, who later become forefathers of two of the twelve tribes of Israel.
+Asenath's importance is related to the birth of her two sons, who later become forefathers of two of the Twelve Tribes of Israel.

 Name

-Her name is believed to derive from the Ancient Egyptian js.w-(n)-n(j)t, meaning "belonging/she belongs to Neith".
+Her name is believed to derive from the Ancient Egyptian js.tj-(n)-n(j)t, meaning "belonging/she belongs to Neith".
 Neith was an Egyptian goddess.

 "Asenath" or "Osnat" is a commonly used female first name in present-day Israel.

 Portrayal

-First mentioned in Genesis 41:45, Asenath is said to be the wife of Joseph and the mother of his sons, Manasseh and Ephraim.
-In the Book of Genesis, she is referred to as the daughter of Potipherah priest of On (Gk.
+Asenath is mentioned in three verses of the Bible, all in the Book of Genesis.
+First appearing in Genesis 41:45, Asenath is said to have been given by the Pharaoh to Joseph as a wife.
+Here, she is referred to as the daughter of Potipherah, priest of On (Gk.
 Heliopolis).
+Genesis 41:50 says that before the years of famine, Joseph had two sons with Asenath.
+The firstborn was named Manasseh and the second Ephraim.
+Later, in Genesis 46:20, Joseph and Asenath are mentioned in the family of Jacob; the verse says that in Egypt, Joseph had two sons named Manasseh and Ephraim, whom Asenath, daughter of Potiphera, the priest of On, bore to Joseph.

-In the Book of Jubilees, she is said to be given to Joseph to marry by the Pharaoh, a daughter of Potiphar, a high priest of Heliopolis, with no clarification as to whether or not this Potiphar is the same Potiphar whose wife falsely accused Joseph of attempting to rape her.
+In the Book of Jubilees, generally considered to be apocryphal, Asenath is said to be given to Joseph to marry by the Pharaoh, a daughter of Potiphar, a high priest of Heliopolis, with no clarification as to whether or not this Potiphar is the same Potiphar whose wife falsely accused Joseph of attempting to rape her.
 While in the Midrash and Targum Pseudo-Jonathan, she is said to be the daughter of Dinah, Joseph's sister, and Shechem, born of an illicit union, described as either premarital sex or rape, depending on the narrative.
-A later-date apocryphal publication, written in Greek, believed to be a Christian document, called Joseph and Aseneth, supposedly details their relationship and their 48-year long reign over Egypt; in it, Asenath weds Joseph, whose brothers Dan and Gad plot to kill him for the sake of Pharaoh's son, who wants Asenath to be his wife, only for their efforts to be thwarted by Joseph's younger brother Benjamin.
+A later-date apocryphal publication written in Greek, believed to be a Christian document, called Joseph and Aseneth, supposedly details their relationship and their 48-year long reign over Egypt; in it, Asenath weds Joseph, whose brothers Dan and Gad plot to kill him for the sake of Pharaoh's son, who wants Asenath to be his wife, only for their efforts to be thwarted by Joseph's younger brother Benjamin.

 Depictions

-Joseph and Asenath

-Joseph and Asenath's relationship is mentioned in three verses in the bible.
-Their relationship is first mentioned in Genesis 41:45.
-The Pharaoh is said to have given Joseph, Asenath daughter of Potiphera, priest of On, as his wife.
-It is later mentioned in Genesis 41:50 that before the years of famine, Joseph had two sons with Asenath.
-Those two sons were named Manasseh, who was the first born and the other son was named Ephraim, who was the second born.
-Later in Genesis 46:20 Joseph and Asenath are mentioned in the family of Jacob which mentions that in Egypt, Joseph had two sons named Manasseh and Ephraim, whom Asenath, daughter of Potiphera, the priest of On, bore to Joseph.